gloveboxes/Ubuntu-for-Azure-Developers/README.md

 I've tended to stick with the LTS releases of Ubuntu Linux, better support, examples, documentation etc. With the release of [Ubuntu 18.04 LTS](https://www.ubuntu.com/desktop) I decided it was time to upgrade from Ubuntu 16.04 LTS system.

 I found the [Kubuntu](https://kubuntu.org/) flavour to be the most stable on my laptop (X1 Carbon) and I also like the level of customization.
-But your milage may vary so I've documented for Ubuntu 18.04, Kubuntu 18.04, and Ubuntu 16.04.
+But your mileage may vary so I've documented for Ubuntu 18.04, Kubuntu 18.04, and Ubuntu 16.04.

 The following documents the applications, command line tools and SDKs that I have installed for my Azure centric Ubuntu developer desktop.
 Enjoy:)